 1) Prevents cancer

-Cancer is believed to arise when the body is exposed to a considerable amount of free radicals which have the potential to harm cells in the body.
+Cancer is believed to arise when the body is exposed to a considerable amount of free radicals.
+This can have the potential to harm cells in the body.
 Free radicals are created in the body and play a crucial role in many regular cellular development processes.
 However, beyond a certain range, free radicals can be harmful to the body.
 The damage to cells caused by free radicals may lead to the development of cancer and other serious ailments.
-In this battle of shedding excess free radicals from the body, antioxidants play a role of scavengers for free radicals which neutralize the damage caused by such free radicals.
+In this battle of shedding excess free radicals from the body, antioxidants play the role of scavengers for free radicals which neutralize the damage caused by such free radicals.

 All wines are rich in antioxidants!
 Wine contains resveratrol which is an antioxidant that is believed by Researchers to have the potential to prevent or curb the growth of many types of cancer cells.
 According to a study conducted by Stony Brook University and affirmed by the American Journal of Gastroenterology 2005, the risk of colon cancer can be reduced by 45 percent by moderate consumption of red wine!